 Far sync instances are part of the Oracle Active Data Guard Far Sync feature, which requires an Oracle Active Data Guard license.

-Zero Data Loss Recovery Appliance (Recovery Appliance) is an enterprise-level backup solution that provides a single repository for backups of all your Oracle databases.
+Zero Data Loss Recovery Appliance (Recovery Appliance) is an enterprise-level backup solution that provides a single repository for backups of all of your Oracle databases.

 Recovery Appliance offloads most Oracle Database backup and restore processing to a centralized backup system.
 It enables you to achieve significant efficiencies in storage utilization, performance, and manageability of backups.